Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

 parent: Input Controls
 has_children: false
 ---
-# List of all Input Controls
+# Types of Input Controls

-The input controls plugin enables you with different set of UI components to render input controls in your web application.
-You may want to use a specific UI component for a specific input control type.
-This guide will help you understand how to use different UI components for specific input control types.
+Input controls plugin can render controls in an existing web application for a given report or ad hoc view from a Jasperreports Server instance.
+The plugin permits customization for look and feel, which is done using a configuration object.
+Following are some descriptions of the types of input controls available.

-##  Boolean input controls
+##  Boolean
-For boolean input controls, you can use the `Checkbox` or the `Switch` component.
-As mentioned in the [Input Controls]({{site.baseurl}}/pages/input-controls/basic-usage#panel-definition) guide, you could use the
-`Checkbox` for rendering boolean input controls, however, you might want to use the `Switch` component instead.
+Depending on a desired look and feel, boolean input controls may be represented by either a `Checkbox` or a `Switch` component.
+If no configuration is provided, boolean inputs will be shown as a `Checkbox`.

-#### Switch component
+#### Switch

-To define a switch component, you have to provide the param like this:
+Switch components can be used if configured as below:
   ```js
   {
        bool: {